Employer of Record (EOR) in Germany - Everything You Need to Know.

 - A deposit equal to one month’s gross salary per employee is required before onboarding and will be offset against the final payroll upon termination.

-- Germany also observes 9 to 13 public holidays, depending on the federal state.
-For example, Bavaria and Baden-Württemberg have more holidays than Berlin or Hamburg.
+- Germany observes 9 to 13 public holidays, depending on the federal state in which the employee is based.
+For example, Bavaria and Baden-Württemberg have more public holidays than Berlin or Hamburg.

 What Can Go Wrong with the Wrong EOR